babel/notes/email.md

 - Explain ways that companies that support open source and why that is a positive perk that we are going to be looking out for
   - Donations to projects that are used (instead of just saying "we use Babel, JSX, ES6, etc", wouldn't it be amazing to see "we have been sponsoring Babel with $10k/month for the last year because we care about supporting projects that we fundamentally rely on"
   - Developer time: "We contribute to open source" vs. "we allow our developers to: spend 20% time, or 1 day a week, or weekly hackathons, or employ a maintainer of Babel"
-  - Monthyl donation stipend: "we allow our developers to distribute $50 a month to the open source project of their liking"
+  - Monthly donation stipend: "we allow our developers to distribute $50 a month to the open source project of their liking"

 ## Email Response

-Sorry, I'm not currently interested!
-I'm looking for a company that cares about the open source community: whether it be donating to important projects that the company uses (like on opencollective.com), contributing developer time during work hours to fix bugs, report issues, even maintain a project, or even doing a matching donation similar to a non-profit (maybe give $50 a month to employees for them to choose).
+Thanks for reaching out!
+I'd be more interested in a company that supports the open source community more: whether it be donating to important projects that the company uses (like on opencollective.com), contributing developer time during work hours to fix bugs, report issues, even maintain a project, or even doing a matching donation similar to a non-profit (maybe give $50 a month to employees for them to choose).
 If you have any questions about that I'd be happy to explain.

 Thanks!